Canker Sores in Children

 What are canker sores?

-They're small, painful, crater-like nuisances that sprout on the tongue or on the inside of the cheeks.
+They're small, painful, crater-like nuisances that sprout on the tongue, on the inside of the cheeks or mouth tissues behind the lips.
 The sores are usually white, gray, or yellowish with a red rim and last up to two weeks.
-(Some people confuse them with cold sores, which form blisters instead of craters and usually show up on or around the lips.)
+(Some people confuse them with cold sores, which form blisters instead of craters and usually show up on or around the surface of the lips.)
 Canker sores are most common in teenagers and women, but they can strike children as young as two.

 What causes canker sores?